 The visual impairments of DME can affect day-to-day life in a variety of ways.
 They can make it difficult to see and take the proper medications, drive, stay active or even work.
 Undetected DME will gradually worsen and vision will continue to deteriorate.
 If untreated, DME can result in permanent vision loss and even legal blindness.

-To ensure quality of vision and of life, people diagnosed with diabetic macular edema should seek the expertise of a retinal specialist like Dr. Michael Elman, who can suggest the most appropriate treatment.
+To ensure quality of vision and of life, people diagnosed with diabetic macular edema should seek the expertise of retinal specialists like Dr. Michael Elman and Dr. Sidney Schechet, who can suggest the most appropriate treatment.

 What Causes Diabetic Macular Edema?

 Consistently high blood sugar levels can damage the tiny blood vessels in the retina, which is the layer of light-sensitive tissue at the back of the eye.
 These damaged blood vessels leak blood and fluid into the retina, causing swelling of the retina.
 Left untreated, the fluid can build up and cause the macula, or the central part of the retina responsible for sharp straight-ahead vision, to thicken and swell.
 This impairs the macula’s ability to function properly, and as a result, central vision suffers.